vikramthegod/myworld/README.md

 # myworld
-using git for the first time
+using git for the first time, wont be my last twice